 In late-2003, find a guy named Mark Zuckerberg who attends Harvard.
 Friend him in real life, drop out of school, and go work with him on some tech thing he’s starting up.

-And lastly, don’t be fooled by Lance Bass’ deep voice.
-If you know what I mean.
+And lastly, don’t be fooled by Lance Bass’ relationship with Topanga.
+It’s all a lie.